How long will you practice?

 Word Order Practice

 Word order is crucial in English because it affects meaning.
-Unlike some languages that use case endings or particles to show word relationships, English relies heavily on word order to convey meaning.
+Unlike some languages that use case endings, English relies heavily on word order to convey meaning.

 This exercise helps you: